It is painful to explain obvious benefits of project management. Making project more efficient sounds too generic. Moreover, can you prove that?

 A project team cannot keep up with commitments.
 Stakeholders do not want to collaborate.
 Requirements are not clear.
 In the long run, it is a failure of a project manager.

-With an ability to escalate any problem to the required level, a PM can handle any situation.
+With the ability to escalate any problem to the required level, a PM can handle any situation.

 If you are not ready to take personal responsibility and ownership for project success, the rest doesn’t really matter.